wpswings/upsell-order-bump-offer-for-woocommerce/readme.md

 ### 6) Smart Offer Skip
 The Smart Skip feature prevents the WooCommerce upsell funnel from triggering if the customer has already purchased the product shown in the offer.

+### 7) Cart Upsell

+The Merchants can now show WooCommerce order bumps on the cart page as well.
+They can also position the order bumps as per their requirements.
+Before the WooCommerce checkout, after the WooCommerce checkout, or after the cart line item.

+### 8) Frequently Bought Together

+Offer this exclusive feature to your customers and take your order bump offers to the next level.
+Showcase a section showing “frequently bought” products and motivate the customers to make a purchase!
+Admins can also dynamically change the location for this bump offer over the product page.

+### 9) Product Recommendation With Discount

+Upsell Order Bump, admins can also add discounted prices for the product recommendation section the cart and product page.
+There are two kinds of discounts that the admin can choose from – fixed discount and percentage discount.
+This enables admins to set a discounted price for the existing prices for these products.

+### 10) WooCommerce A/B Testing

+WooCommerce upsell enables the admins to figure out which of the bump offers are working and which ones need improvement.
+Merchants will be in a position to see how many customers have placed an order, utilizing the bump offers, and how many of them have accepted the bump offer.

+### 11) Full Screen Popup

+With the One Click Upsell functionality, you can create full-screen popups to display offers during your customer's purchase journey.

+### 12) Fluent CRM & Email Integration

+The admins can integrate Fluent CRM into their WooCommerce store.
+Utilize this integration to sync the contacts of your customers who have purchased pre-bump or post-bump offers from your website.
+This information can be used to send follow-up emails.

 > Note:  Get [**Upsell Funnel Builder for WooCommerce Pro**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=wpswings-order-bump-pro&utm_medium=order-bump-github-page&utm_campaign=order-bump-pro)